-This year is a bit different for us - in a really good way.
+This year is a bit different for me - in a really good way.

-We've learnt a lot from the past few years - I mean not only about photography, but about ourselves!
+I've learnt a lot from the past few years - I mean not only about photography, but about myself.

-Our lifestyle is more pure - we've started practicing bikram yoga, to make a better connection with ourselves again, changed our attitude with the food and the objects around us.
+My lifestyle is more pure for now - we've started practicing yoga, to make a better connection with myself again, changed my attitude with the food and the objects around me.

 Everything is more simple, and more meaningful.

-We're still so far from where we want to be, but definately on our way now.
+I'm still so far from where I'd liketo be, but definitely on my way now.

-We're trying to give back to the community from where we get the most, so we're thinking about a few different projects.
+I'm trying to give back to the community from where I get the most, so I was thinking about a few different projects.

 The most important in our head at the moment is the upcoming styled shoot which is all about zero-waste and vegan weddings.